qfpl/intro-to-reflex-brisjs/talk/slides/why-haskell.md

 ##

-The `reflex` library is written in Haskell...
+The `reflex` library is written in Haskell, using GHCJS to compile to Javascript ...

 ##